-Of the 9,198 cattle purchase transactions sampled from among the JBS beef plants that acquired cattle from supply farms located within the Amazon Biome, in accordance with the audit procedures, two (02) purchases from farms on the IBAMA prohibited areas list were detected.
+Of the 9,968 cattle purchase transactions sampled, which correspond to 10% of total purchases in the period analyzed, from among the JBS meat units that acquired cattle from supply farms located within the Amazon biome, in accordance with the audit procedures, one (01) purchase from a farm on the IBAMA embargoed areas list was detected, which corresponds to 0.01% of total purchases included in the sample.

-In the case of the MTE List, there were no purchases in the sample from any supplier appearing on the MTE Slave Labor List, according to the latest list provided by INPACTO, issued on September 28, 2015 and updated on February 5 and June 13, 2016.
+In the case of the MTE List, there were no purchases in the sample from any supplier appearing on the MTE Slave Labor List, according to the lists updated on April 24, 2017; April 25, 2017; May 11, 2017; June 23, 2017; June 27, 2017; October 27, 2017; November 22, 2017; and November 14, 2017.
 Therefore, no purchases were detected that violated the slave labor criterion.

-Lastly, in the case of the criterion for geomonitoring of supply farms, it was discovered that one (01) of the sample purchases came from a supply farm that was debarred on the date of the slaughter, according to the geospatial monitoring list (Geo List).
-The other sample purchases showed no irregularities involving deforestation criteria (PRODES and/or DETER) and/or overlapping on protected areas (tribal lands and/or environmental conservation units).
+Lastly, in the case of the criterion for geomonitoring of supply farms, there were no sample purchases from supply farms blocked on the date of the slaughter of the animals purchased, according to the geospatial monitoring list (Geo List).
+No sample purchases showed irregularities involving deforestation criteria (PRODES and/or DETER) and/or overlapping on protected areas (Indigenous Lands and/or Environmental Conservation Units).
+Thus, no cattle purchases were identified involving deforestation criteria, trespassing of Indigenous lands and/or environmental conservation units).

-JBS can track 100% of its direct suppliers using Animal Transportation Permits (GTA), which is compulsory for cattle purchases; in addition, traceability also applies to the final product (raw beef), with a QR Code shown on the packaging of the final products sold, by which any consumer can check on the JBS site the origin of the product (list of the supply farms), the slaughter date and the SIF/MAPA (federal inspection) number of the JBS unit, thus allowing the products to be traced.
+JBS can track 100% of its direct suppliers using Animal Transportation Guide (GTA), which is compulsory for cattle purchases; in addition, traceability also applies to the final product (raw beef), using a QR Code shown on the packaging of the final products sold, by which any consumer can check on the JBS site the origin of the product (list of the supply farms), showing the slaughter date and the SIF/MAPA (federal inspection) number of the JBS unit, thus enabling the products to be traced.

 In the case of indirect suppliers, JBS has not yet been successful in implementing traceability processes.
-As a justification, the company advised that the traceability of the bovine production chain, from birth to slaughter, is only possible with full access to all Animal Transportation Permits to identify the indirect supply chain.
+As a justification, the Company advised that the traceability of the cattle production chain, from birth to slaughter, is only possible with full access to all Animal Transportation Guide (GTAs) to identify the indirect supply chain.
 However, GTAs are not public documents and are for the sole use of the Ministry of Agriculture, Livestock Farming and Supply (MAPA).
-JBS and other industry players are already in touch with the MAPA to obtain access to the GTA data base, or have requested the agency to take into account the IBAMA and MTE Lists when issuing GTAs, but without success.
+JBS and other industry players are already in touch with the MAPA to obtain access to the GTA data base, or have requested the MAPA to take into account the IBAMA and MTE Lists when issuing GTAs, but have had no success.
+Currently, JBS is a member of the Sustainable Livestock Work Group coordinated by the Ministry of the Environment of the Brazilian Government, which proposes actions to foster sustainability and control of the origin of the livestock productive chain, and develops solutions to control cattle origin and check compliance of rural property, among other activities linked to the prevention and control of deforestation and forestry degradation.